microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.11.3 Response Extensions for Collection-valued Columns

-To retrieve collection-valued result columns, the client the client specifies [`SQL_DESC_DATA_AT_FETCH`](#36-getting-data-during-fetch) for the column before calling SQLFetch or SQLFetchScroll.
-The driver returns SQL_DATA_AVAILABLE for the collection-valued column, at which time the can client call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
-Collection-valued columns not bound as SQL_DATA_AT_FETCH are not returned by the driver.
-Attempting to return a collection-value for a column bound other than as SQL_DATA_AT_FETCH results in a type exception, which may be handled according to the value of [SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR](#3731-sql_attr_type_exception_behavior).
+To retrieve collection-valued result columns, the client specifies [`SQL_DESC_DATA_AT_FETCH`](#36-getting-data-during-fetch) for the column before calling SQLFetch or SQLFetchScroll.
+The driver returns SQL_DATA_AVAILABLE for the collection-valued column, at which time the client can call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
+Collection-valued columns not specified as data-at-fetch are not returned by the driver.
+Attempting to return a collection-value for a bound column bound results in a type exception, which may be handled according to the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior).

 For typed collections of scalar values, the nested statement handle contains a single descriptor record that describes the scalar value.